Lightning Protocol

 • If a lightning stoppage occurs within 30 minutes of time cap, the game is to be ended rather than trying to wait it out.

-• Unless both captains agree via the captain’s clause to cancel the game, teams are required to take safe shelter and attempt to resume the game 30 minutes after the lightning has passed or it will count as a default.
+• Unless both captains agree via the captain’s clause to cancel the game, teams are required to take safe shelter and attempt to resume the game 30 minutes after the lightning has passed.
+In the event one team leaves, they will be considered to have defaulted the game, and the team that remains will record the game as a default.
+All the provisions of the default rule will apply in this scenario, except that the $75 fine will not be applied to the defaulting team, and the $75 credit will not be granted to the remaining team.

 Safety Tips: